aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-text/manage-paragraph/_index.md

 14. Add the second paragraph and repeat the process based on the previous steps.
 15. Save the modified presentation.

-This Java code shows you how to add and manage picture bullets:
+This PHP code shows you how to add and manage picture bullets:

 ```php
   // Instantiates a Presentation class that represents a PPTX file